by Bradley Knockel

 Are you in the United States and are afraid of dying?
 Maybe you should look at this to see what we can do to lower our chances.
 Go to the section that breaks down deaths in the US by age.
 Drugs are a leading cause of death.
 Hopefully you do not have to worry about this for yourself.
 Car accidents are a main threat to young people (largely due to drunk driving, not wearing seat belts, and texting), followed by guns (including suicides).
 While the media may try to make us scared of terrorists to boost their viewership, we are far more likely to die drowning or in a fire than by a terrorist (even if we include domestic terrorism such as the Oklahoma City bombing).
 The United States government has done and is actively spending much money and lives to keep us safe (and perhaps also much that makes us no safer).

 The brain naturally finds outliers (rare instances) interesting and naturally believes that it knows more than it does.
 A few plane crashes or terrorist attacks suddenly make us afraid of things that are not a huge concern.
 But there are worse consequences to our brains being stupid.
-Subconscious biases are the biases that every single human being has that fuel much discrimination and stereotypes.
+Unconscious biases are the biases that every single human being has that fuel much discrimination and stereotypes.
 The brain automatically takes information from a few outliers from a group, then it assumes that any other person from that group is the same.
 For example, it is well known that identical résumés sent out differing only in the person's name get a much higher response rate if the name is white and male, even if the hiring manager is black and female.
 The problem is that most of us have the subconscious idea that certain types of people are not good employees in spite of the evidence of them having identical résumés.
-Biases may sometimes be helpful when making quick decisions, but making large decisions like who to hire are sadly also affected by subconscious biases.
+Biases may sometimes be helpful when making quick decisions, but making large decisions like who to hire are sadly also affected by unconscious biases.
 Does the media ever mention this even though it is the core issue involved in most of its racial stories?
 Only very rarely.
 The media on both sides of the issue instead usually prefers to stir the pot to get viewers in the style of Jerry Springer, creating a population of people who are far from having moderate beliefs.
 A person who thinks statistically and who is aware of their brain's shortcoming when it comes to making large decisions can overcome the noise from the media and do small things like redact the names on résumés until the interview phase.

 Let's take crime in the black and Hispanic communities in the United States as an example of thinking statistically.
 First let's naively take a first look at some data.
 Black and Hispanic Americans commit about 37% of the violent crimes, while they make up about 25% of the population.
 According to some people, we should clearly be afraid of people who are black or Hispanic!
 Let's consider two more very important statistics.
 The chances that a black or Hispanic person will commit a crime in any year is only 1%.
 You see, our brains take the violent outliers and generalize even though nearly all people—regardless of race—are nonviolent.
 Also, people who are black or Hispanic are approximately twice as likely to be in poverty in the United States than white people, and if you are lucky to not live in an area of poverty, your chances of experiencing or committing any violence go down regardless of the racial demographics of where you live.
 By the way, the chances of a criminal living in poverty going to jail (as opposed to getting off) goes up.